The Best Places to Camp In California

 McWay Falls is only a short drive from Pfeiffer Big Sur State Park.
 This means that you can avoid the crowds and visit McWay Falls at sunrise.
 For more information on camping in Big Sur, please see the following post.

-See also Best Travel Backpack: Your Ultimate Guide to Finding the Perfect Pack for Every Adventure
+See also Travel Trailers for Sale: Your Ultimate Guide to Choosing the Perfect Trailer for Your Next Adventure

 Humboldt Redwoods State Park